 Next, we will check the statistical significance of the difference using t-test.

-t.test(WT, Snf2, alternative = "two.sided")
+on the difference between 2 sample means.t.test(WT, Snf2, alternative = "two.sided")

 ##